Noroff-FED-Campus-Assignments/fed-y1-javascript-course-assignment_list-detail-with-api-Torjnilsen/README.md

 ## Report
 REPORT JAVASCRIPT CA TORJUS NILSEN

-in this task i have been tasked to fetch an API form the web and display it on my own page with and index page with the results of the API, a details page were u can find details on each result i have also as the task says a contact page.
+In this task, I have been tasked to fetch an API from the web and display it on my own page with an index page with the results of the API, a details page where you can find details on each result I have also, as the task says, a contact page.

-the API i have choosen is an list of Harry Potter characters, on the list of API's i have displayed html with an a tag to details page with character Name, witch house they are from and a picture of the character.
+The API I have chosen is a list of Harry Potter characters.
+On the list of APIs, I have displayed HTML with an a tag to details page with character name, which house they are from, and a picture of the character.

-i have completed this task whith help of an youtube guide i have followed. the youtube only helped me with the first page/ index page the details and contact page i have created whith help in class, knowledge learned in class and knowledged learned on my own. the reson i have choosen this exactly API it was from the youtube video i dident choose the exact same API link but a deafrent Harry Potter caracthers API list. i used this in my task beqause its was easier to understand what i was dooing and why, it helped my understand the link betwen html and javascript, how it links together and why. and i belive its mutch better to delivere a task i undersdant i know whath and why i have donethe task.
+I have completed this task with the help of a YouTube guide I have followed.
+The YouTube only helped me with the first page/index page.
+The details and contact page I have created with help in class, knowledge learned in class and knowledge learned on my own.
+The reason I have chosen this exact API is that it was from the YouTube video.
+I didn't choose the exact same API link but a different Harry Potter characters API list.
+I used this in my task because it was easier to understand what I was doing and why.
+It helped me understand the link between HTML and Javascript, how it links together, and why.
+And I believe it's much better to deliver a task I understand.
+I know what and why I have done the task.

-for the CSS i have used i have created my self it is really basic syntex/styling, witch means i have not used the boiler plate CSS as the original repo.
-It is not so much really exciting stylings and functions. as said in the task asignment the focus issent the css its on the javascript. i used my own CSS because its a good work experience for me i need to work on my CSS skils and its also a good to way refreshed som of the basics off CSS.
-On the contact page it is also really basic CSS styling.
-My main focus was som told the javascript.
+For the CSS I have used, I have created myself.
+It is really basic syntax/styling, which means I have not used the boilerplate CSS as the original repo.
+It is not so much really exciting stylings and functions.
+As said in the task assignment, the focus isn't the CSS, it's on the Javascript.
+I used my own CSS because it's good work experience for me.
+I need to work on my CSS skills, and it's also a good way to refresh some of the basics of CSS.
+On the contact page, it is also really basic CSS styling.
+My main focus was, as told, the Javascript.

-the CA was a bit tricky one it has been mutch to take in over the last few week.
-Overall feeling it has went ok not great but nott bad. i have still mutch to understand at get through my fingers and to get comfortable with.
+The CA was a bit tricky one.
+It has been much to take in over the last few weeks.
+Overall feeling, it has gone okay, not great but not bad.
+I still have much to understand and get through my fingers and to get comfortable with the different technologies used in this task.
+However, I am confident that with more practice and experience, I will become more proficient in Javascript, HTML, and CSS.